techrail/site/deviam.md

 _Hint_: Try to unzip (using 7zip) the first file.

+**NOTE**: The Apple M1 based VM is still being worked on.
+It will be uploaded once done.
 ## How to use the VM?
+Deviam is a VMware VM.
+You would need to download and install VMware Workstation (on Intel based Windows and Linux) or VMware Fusion (on Mac) to use it.
+A free version is available from VMware's website.

+**Note**: You cannot run a VM which was not built for your architecture.

 ## What changes does it contain?
 The list of changes is here: